TVF Resource Center

 Overview

-Simply put, nylon was invented as a substitute for silk.
+Simply put, nylon fabric was invented as a substitute for silk.
 Nylon features a silky hand with enhanced durability and strength to create more versatile fabrics at a lower price point than its natural counterpart.
 With a smooth feel, nylon fabric is used in sheer hosiery, parachutes, swimsuits, bags and cases, military clothing, airbags, and even car tires.
 Even though it’s a top-selling fabric, many consumers don’t know much about nylon.
 We’ve collected the most important nylon facts to teach you all about this popular fabric.

 The below image shows silk fibers on the left and nylon fibers on the right: